Mark 10:49

 - Darby Bible

-And Jesus stood still, and commanded him to be called: and they call the blind man, saying to him, Be of good comfort, rise; he calleth thee.
+And Jesus, standing still, commanded him to be called.
+And they call the blind man, saying to him: Be of better comfort: arise, he calleth thee.

 Jesus stood still, and said, "Call him."
 They called the blind man, saying to him, "Cheer up!
 Get up.
 He is calling you!"